What is Shamanism?

 When all of the energy from your past is reclaimed, and brought back into the person and refocused and reintegrated in the here and now, they know and feel a sense of fullness and empowerment.

-- Removing inappropriate energy
+Spirit Extraction and Removing inappropriate energy

 Another form of shamanic work is extraction, where unwanted or excess energy is removed.
 The shamanic view is that certain energies are inappropriate to our health with the help of their Spirit guide or your spirit guide theses unwanted energies are removed allowing you to restore balance to the person.